-In particular, our approach consists of three steps: (1) word extraction and building noun clustering, (2) selectional association outlier detection, (3) selectional preference strength filter.
-The first step deals with noisy input social media data, and produce relatively clean output with richer NLP information labeled on the text, and in the second step, we use statistical method to calculate the selectional association scores of particular types of token pairs based on the tokens and noun clusters extracted from the first step.
-Finally, as a post-process step, the output generated from the first step will be further analyzed and filtered out false positives based on empirical threshold.
+In particular, our approach consists of three steps: (1) word extraction and building noun clustering, (2) selectional association outlier detection, and (3) selectional preference strength filtering.
+The first step deals with noisy input social media data, and it produces relatively clean output with richer NLP information labeled on the text.
+In the second step, we use a statistical method to calculate the selectional association scores of particular types of token pairs, based on the tokens and noun clusters extracted from the first step.
+Finally, as a post-process step, the output generated from the first step will be further analyzed and false positives will be filtered out via an empirical threshold.

-5.1 Step 1: Word extraction and noun clustering
+5.1 Step 1: Word Extraction and Noun Clustering

-Different from well phased corpora, e.g., Wall Street Journal, or Wikipedia pages, that are used by other metaphor detection methods, social metaphors tend to be embedded in noisy social media text, e.g., blog and forum texts.
+Different from well-phased corpora, e.g., Wall Street Journal or Wikipedia pages, which are used by other metaphor detection works, social metaphors tend to be embedded in noisy social media texts, e.g., blog and forum texts.
 The goal of word extraction is to filter out the noise from grammatically structured phrases and tokens.

 We first use a POS tagger to label the tokens with part-of-speech tags.
-However, since the POS taggers unlikely produce high quality results on noisy data.
-We only select nouns with word frequency greater than 5, and greater than 70% of the overall occurrences as a noun.
-For adjectives and verbs, more strictly, we require the word frequency greater than 50, and over 80% of all occurrences should be adjectives or verbs.
+Nevertheless, since the POS taggers are unlikely to produce high quality results on noisy data, we only select nouns with word frequency greater than 5 and greater than 70% of the overall occurrences as a noun.
+For adjectives and verbs, more strictly, we require a word frequency greater than 50 and over 80% of all occurrences should be adjectives or verbs.
+All of these parameterized thresholds are set experimentally.

-Then based on the nouns we extracted, we build a set of semantic noun clusters, which is the foundation for modeling the selectional preference.
-In this work, we apply spectral clustering algorithm.
-Specifically,
+Then, based on the nouns we extracted, we build a set of semantic noun clusters, which is the foundation for modeling the selectional preference.
+In this work, we apply the spectral clustering algorithm as follows.

-- 1. For each noun, we use the DICSO toolkit to extract their top 100 semantically similar nouns (from Wikipedia).
-For the first similar words, the similarity weight is set to 1/2; the second is 1/3, the third is 1/4, and so on. - 2.
-We use this information as feature, and run the spectral clustering algorithm among all nouns we extracted.
+- 1. For each noun W_N , we use the DICSO toolkit, which uses Wikipedia as the knowledge source, to generate its top 100 semantically similar nouns.
+For the first similar word W{SI} , the similarity weight $Sim(W_N, W{SI})$ is set to 1/2; for the second word, $Sim(W_N, W{S2})$ is 1/3; for the third word, $Sim(W_N, W{S3})$ is 1/4, and so on. - 2.
+For all nouns, the first step will generate an asymmetric graph of word similarity.
+Based on the graph, we run the spectral clustering algorithm on it and get the noun cluster.

-Note that though the DISCO toolkit calculates word similarity based on Wikipedia, which is a reliable corpus, we only focus on the nouns actually occur in the input data set, i.e., the social media data.
+Note that, although the DISCO toolkit calculates word similarity based on Wikipedia, which is a reliable corpus, we only focus on the nouns actually occurring in the input data set, i.e., the social media data.
 Namely, if a certain noun appears in the extracted "top 100 semantically similar nouns" but never occurs in the input data, we just ignore it.
+Moreover, we ignore the similarity score produced by the toolkit and calculate the similarity based on the similarity ranking.
+This is because, for the top 100 similar words, we tend to trust the ranking more than the scores, which is a common engineering trick for a clustering problem.

-5.2 Step 2: Selectional association outlier detection
+5.2 Step 2: Selectional Association Outlier Detection

-Based on the formula mentioned in the Section 4.2 and the semantic noun clusters built in Step 1, we measure the selctional associations for the most frequent verbs we extracted, particularly on the three kinds of grammatical relations, namely, adjective modifier (amod), direct object (dobj), and subject (subj).
+Based on the formula mentioned in Section 4.2 and the semantic noun clusters built in Step 1, we measure the selectional associations for the most frequent verbs we extracted, particularly on the three kinds of grammatical relations, namely, adjective modifier (amod), direct object (dobj), and subject (subj).